social-network-old/society-server-deployer/README.md

 * `terraform/` contains some examples for provisioning servers.
 See the [Administrator's Guide](https://docs.social.network) for more info.
 * `bin/` contains some helper bash scripts.
 Some are used in the [Administrator's Guide](https://docs.social.network) when installing wire-server, and some are used for developers/maintainers of this repository.

-## For Maintainers of society-server-deploy
+## For Maintainers of society-server-deployer

 ### git branches